ValeraVV123/ValeraVV123/README.md

 Here are some ideas to get you started:
 -->

-My discord: ProG100_gd#6085
+My discord: prog100snw

 Hello!
 I am **ValeraVV123**.
-I am 12 years old youtuber, programmist and gamer.
+I am 13 years old youtuber, programmist and gamer.

 - 🔭 I’m currently working on my gdbot and my game
 - 🌱 I’m currently learning c++ and c#
 - 🤔 I’m looking for help with rate my gdbot design
 - 💬 Ask me about anything, my discord is above and below
-- 📫 How to reach me: Discord: ProG100_gd#6085, Telegram: https://t.me/ValerikVV100
+- 📫 How to reach me: Discord: prog100snw
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: 1 Exabyte = 8e+18 bits